AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 | Primary80 | #ffb3ac | 80% | lch(79.9%, 30.5, **28.7°**) | lch(79.9%, 52.9, **17.2°**) |
 | Primary99 | #fcfcfc | 99% | lch(98.9%, 0.01, **296.8°**) | lch(98.9%, 0.01, **247.1°**) |

-However, the hsl values ​​of the sRGB space show 100% saturation on three of the 5 tones, which may indicate some sort of clipping while calculating the sRGB color from the CIE-Lch(\*) space, which has a much wider color gamut.

-And since I calculated the CIE-Lch(\*) colors from the sRGB hsl colors, the CIE-Lch(\*) colors may not be that accurate with regard to hue and chroma!

-Looking at the remarks at the [CIELab site][cielab-io-url], the relation between hue/chroma and luminance means that you can't have all the three parameters at its "best" value, and you have to balance all three:

 !!!
-Quote "Oftentimes, you can sacrifice chroma to make luminance and hue work"

-!!!
-Quote "Usually, you want shades to have roughly the same hue.
-That way, shades don't seem to "drift" into a different color"

-!!!
-Success "Material 3 HCT palette calculations are doing their best to balance hue, lightness and colorfulness"
-    CAM16 seems to do a wonderful job!
+Success "We see slight differences in Hue in lower lightness parts, and big differences in high lightness parts"
+    This was expected.
+The slight differences in the lower lightness parts might be absent in CAM16.

 ##:material-home-floor-3: Secondary and Tertiary palette

 For starters, the "normal" way to choose a secondary or tertiary color is to move the color wheel a few degrees.
-However, since the human eye is non-linear and Google makes a point about accessibility standards, a standard color wheel probably isn't what Material 3 uses.
+The secondary color is usually a supporting color for the primary color, and the tertiary color more like an accent color.

 ###:material-home-floor-3: Experiment 3: Can we make sense of secondary and tertiary colors?

-Since I couldn't find a CAM16 converter online, I'm using CIE-LCh(uv) for this experiment.
+I'm using CIE-LCh(uv) for this experiment.
 It's not very good at predicting chroma and hue, but maybe we can see something.
-Chroma is better than the Hue Prediction.
+Chroma is better than the Hue prediction.

 Using the mean values ​​and differences, the variations between CAM16 and CIE-LCh(uv) can be smoothed out.